shazimali/Laravel-dockerize-api-starter-Kit-with-sanctum-auth-and-rolebase-permissions/README.md

-## Laravel API
+## docker-compose-laravel-api

-Laravel API starter Kit will provide you with the tools for making API's that everyone will love, API Authentication & Permissions are already provided with Laravel sacntum.
+A pretty simplified Docker Compose workflow of Laravel API starter Kit will provide you with the tools for making API's that everyone will love, API Authentication & Permissions are already provided with Laravel sacntum.

-## Installation
+## Usage

-Modify the .env file to suit your needs
+To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

+Create new .env file and copy all code from .env.example to it, then fill the variables with following values you can you change variables values as per your suit.

 ```
 APP_NAME=Laravel